radosavlevici210/ConnectConnect/README.md

-# Elite Escorts UK - Premium Companion Platform
+# Professional Connect UK - Business Networking Platform

-A sophisticated escort and companion platform built with React, Express, and WebSocket technology.
-Connect with verified elite companions across the UK for dinner dates, social events, travel, and premium companionship services.
+A modern professional networking platform built with React, Express, and WebSocket technology.
+Connect with verified professionals across the UK for business consulting, coaching, design, technology, and other professional services.

 ## Features